-The foregoing memoir by William T. Coe is one of the autobiographies of members of the Class of 1894 of the University of Minnesota written for their 50th reunion in 1944.
+The photogrpah of William Coe on the first page is from the collection of autobiographies of members of the Class of 1894 of the University of Minnesota.
+It also is among the papers in his bar memorial at the Minnesota Historical Society.